Skip to content

 BodyCheckupBodyCheckup

-Probiotics, Prebiotics, Postbiotics: The Three-Step Balance
+Probiotics, Prebiotics, Postbiotics: Balance in Three Steps

-1️ / Probiotics – The Good Microbes
+1️/ Probiotics – The Good Microbes

-Examples: Lactobacillus rhamnosus , Bifidobacterium longum , Saccharomyces boulardii
+Examples: Lactobacillus rhamnosus, Bifidobacterium longum, Saccharomyces boulardii

-Present in: Yogurts, kefir, kombucha, kimchi, sauerkraut, food supplements
+Found in: Yogurts, kefir, kombucha, kimchi, sauerkraut, food supplements

 Roles: Improve digestion, immunity and reduce inflammation

-2️ / Prebiotics – Food for Good Bacteria
+2️/ Prebiotics – Food for Good Bacteria

-Prebiotics are fibers that our digestive enzymes don't break down, but our good bacteria love!
+THE prebiotics are fibers that our digestive enzymes don't break down, but our good bacteria love!

 Examples: Inulin (chicory), FOS & GOS (onion, leek), resistant starch (green banana, cooled potatoes)